Skip to content

 Daniel Gould Loftus (he/him)

-Daniel spent ten years working in speciality coffee, retail operations and events planning before coming to work with the Centre.
+He spent ten years working in speciality coffee, retail operations and events planning before coming to work with the Centre.
 Born and raised in London, he has a great love for the city and its social history, and is an advocate for the need and importance of safer, more accessible, intergenerational and intersectional third spaces in the Capital, especially for the LGBTQ+ community.

 With a background in archaeology, Daniel is an avid psycho-geographer and amateur urban landscape archaeologist, and can usually be found exploring the city’s hidden corners, forgotten heritage, and invisible ecologies on his days off.